 Fluorescent lighting can make skin appear imperfect, which can create a trigger for a skin picker.
 Dim the lighting where you have control, especially in the locations you are prone to pick in.
 Another option is to replace a light bulb with a lower wattage or even keep the lights off altogether in triggering areas (such as the bathroom).

 Many people with dermatillomania are susceptible to engaging in this behavior at nighttime, which is where this tactic will be the most useful.
 Whether the bathroom or the bedroom is your chosen spot before you sleep keep the lights off while navigating your home.
 Use a flashlight to help guide you to bed; it also occupies a hand to help prevent from picking.

 Nails – One of two techniques for nails have helped prevent some people from picking at their skin.
-Some find it effective to grow their nails long and have acrylic/ gel nails applied, others swear to having their nails trimmed very short as a way to making the task of picking harder to achieve.
+Some find it effective to grow their nails long or have acrylic/ gel nails applied, others swear to having their nails trimmed very short as a way to making the task of picking harder to achieve.
 With manicured hands, the smooth endings of the nails won’t pierce into their skin- thus causing little to no damage in the attempts to pick.
 Others prefer keeping their nails trimmed because the sensation of long nails trigger a picking urge.

 Paint your nails!
 Take pride in your expressive self as picker-upper.
 Short or long, some extra colors or designs, pamper yourself with a little bit of extra love (also, you may be less prone to pick since nail polish tends to chip quicker when picking).